 - Healthy Eating and Nutrition Education

 Information about improving nutrition and establishing healthy eating habits in school, child care, adult, and afterschool settings.
-Includes information about local school wellness policy.
+Includes information about local school wellness policies.

-An overview of the areas that will be reviewed during the Administrative Review by a Nutrition Program Consultant from the CDE Nutrition Services Division.
+An overview of the areas that will be reviewed during the AR by a Nutrition Program Consultant from the CDE NSD.

-- Child Nutrition Information & Payment System (CNIPS)
+- Child Nutrition Information and Payment System (CNIPS)

-The CNIPS is a Web-based system for local sponsors of federal food programs to more easily submit and track the status of their applications, claims, changes, and commodity requests to the CDE.
+The CNIPS is an online system for local sponsors of federal food programs to easily submit and track the status of their applications, claims, changes, and commodity requests to the CDE.

 - Claim Reimbursements